 The library houses a multitude of spatial experiences – from the open, bright, and magnificent – to the intimate and tranquil.
 This is emphasized by a finely calibrated use of diverse materials, from light and robust granite on the ground floor to the warmer environments of the upper floors, featuring wood and textiles.

 This highly intentional choice of materials is also reflected in the building’s load-bearing system, which will be a hybrid between concrete and wood.
 These distinct materials are used purposefully based on their specific properties.
 Concrete is highly visible on the lower floors of the building where it allows for greater openness, while wood beams are used for the smaller spaces found on the upper library and office floors.
-Through this considered use of materials dictated by their inherent characteristics and capabilities, the design is optimized to reduce the CO₂ impact of the building’s construction.

 The ground floor entrance area is placed so that it connects the city and campus.
 It is intended as a large and bustling meeting place where the activities that will take place there flow together with the surroundings.
 The level difference found in the landscape is elegantly taken up by flexible stairs with seating that can be used for many activities – such as study, a café, or audience seating for an event.